How to apply for a Skilled Worker sponsor licence

 What job roles are eligible to be filled with Skilled Workers?

-Where the role is a recognised shortage occupation, or where the applicant has a relevant PhD or is considered a “new entrant” to the labour market, these may also qualify for lower salary thresholds.
+Where the role is on the Immigration Salary List, on a national pay scale, or where the applicant has a relevant PhD or is considered a “new entrant” to the labour market, employers benefit from lower salary expectations.

 What are the requirements to be sponsored as a Skilled Worker?